kubernetes-sigs/external-dns/docs/tutorials/istio.md

         args:
         - --source=service
         - --source=ingress
-        - --source=istio-gateway        # chose on
+        - --source=istio-gateway        # chose one
         - --source=istio-virtualservice # or both
         - --domain-filter=external-dns-test.my-org.com # will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
         - --provider=aws